kanmu/go-sqlfmt/README.md

     	justify commas to the left or the right [left|right] (default "left") -d	display diffs instead of rewriting files -distance int
-    	write the distance from the edge to the begin of SQL statements -l	list files whose formatting differs from goreturns's -lower
+    	write the distance from the edge to the beginning of SQL statements -l	list files whose formatting differs from goreturns's -lower
     	SQL keywords are lower-cased
+  -postgis
+    	Postgis support
   -raw
     	parse raw SQL file
   -w	write result to (source) file instead of stdout